AlienLM: Alienization of Language for API-Boundary Privacy in Black-Box LLMs: Experiments

 Figure~\ref{fig:finetune_and_ratio} (b) evaluates performance at $\rho$ intervals of 0.2 across seven benchmarks.
 Accuracy improves monotonically as $\rho$ decreases (Pearson $r$=$-$0.96), reflecting reduced lexical distortion that enables the model to leverage more original lexical anchors.
 At $\rho=0.6$, \alienlm\ still achieves about 86\% RR on average while alienizing a majority of non-special tokens.

 This property enables selective alienization strategies: $\rho$ can be tuned based on application requirements, alienizing only sensitive content while maintaining overall utility.
 As shown in Section~\ref{subsec:robustness}, alienized tokens remain robust to recovery attempts regardless of $\rho$.
 Full per-benchmark results are provided in Appendix~\ref{app:ratio}.
-Table~\ref{tab:rho-example} provides representative alienized outputs for $\rho \in \{1.0, 0.6, 0.0\}$, and Appendix~\ref{app:tab-rho-example-full} reports a full sweep from $\rho=0$ to $1$.
+Table~\ref{tab:rho-example} provides representative alienized outputs for $\rho \in \{1.0, 0.6, 0.4, 0.0\}$.